 Economic Concepts Poster Contest

 Looking for an engaging, hands-on activity to help your students understand economic, personal finance, and entrepreneurship concepts?
-Students in grades K-12 are challenged to create an original illustration depicting their interpretation of various topics.
-Cash prizes are available.
+Students in grades K-12 are challenged to create an original illustration representing their interpretation of various topics.
+Six students will win $500 cash prizes!
+Bonus: Rural schools and first-time participating teachers will be entered into a drawing for one of three $50 gift cards.
+Don’t miss this exciting opportunity!

 Rules